Volunteer Handbook

 11. Volunteers may terminate their volunteer relationship with the organization at any time without cause.

-• Many Pride events throughout the month of June include volunteer opportunities.
-All volunteers are required to review training materials and additional supervision from Center staff or Pride organizers will be provided during all volunteer events.
+Many Pride events throughout the month of June include volunteer opportunities.
+All volunteers are required to review training materials and additional supervision from the board of The Center or Pride organizers will be provided during all volunteer events.

 Dress Code